 LISTENING TO GOD’S WORD

-Children are invited to come forward during the singing of the hymn
+Children are invited to come forward and gather on the steps for the baptism

 RESPONDING TO GOD’S WORD